-Volunteers are a very important part of Museum Victoria.
+Volunteers are a very important part of Museums Victoria.
 Our volunteers are committed and enthusiastic people who work alongside our paid staff at Melbourne Museum, Scienceworks and the Immigration Museum.
 Volunteers contribute significantly to enhancing the experiences we can offer our visitors.

-Museum Victoria volunteers help to deliver a fantastic range of exciting and memorable public programs as well as assisting curators and collection staff behind the scenes.
+Museums Victoria volunteers help to deliver a fantastic range of exciting and memorable public programs as well as assisting curators and collection staff behind the scenes.

 - Sharing their talents with museum visitors and staff

 - Helping preserve and promote Victoria's cultural and natural heritage

 - Gaining experience for a future career in museums or another relevant area

 - Pursuing a specific interest in an area of the Museums Victoria's research and collections

 - Meeting interesting people